Feefo logo

 What does buildings insurance for flats cover?

-Also known as landlord insurance for flats, it covers various risks for multiple properties on one policy.
-We work closely with a specialist panel of insurers to find the right policy at the right price for your block of flats buildings insurance.
+Also known as block insurance for flats, block of flats insurance covers various risks for multiple properties on one insurance policy.
+As industry experts, Protect My Let – also part of Howden – work closely with a specialist panel of insurers to find the right policy at the right price for property owners.
 Cover can include:

 Bullet Point